Ra0k/alexa_skill_bilingual_audiobook/README.md

 ## Model & Matching Logic
 * [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Ra0k/alexa_skill_bilingual_audiobook/blob/main/bilingual_reader.ipynb)
 * German sentences are translated to English using the FSMT (FairSeq MachineTranslation) model.
-* Word2vec word embedding model is trained on English sentences using Gensim.
+* Word2vec word embedding model is trained on the original and translated English sentences using Gensim.
 * The average feature vector is calculated for each sentence.
-* Cosine similarity is calculated to measure the similarity between sentences.
+* Cosine similarity is calculated to measure the similarity between translated and original sentences.
 * Similarity calculations are performed within a window size of 3 to match the sequence of sentences on a one-to-one or many-to-one basis

+## Output
+* The sentence-matched file of the two original books.

 # Deployment